open-telemetry/opentelemetry.io/content/en/ecosystem/registry/adding.md

 To add your project, submit a [pull request][].
 You'll need to create a data file in [data/registry][] for your project, by using the following template: [registry-entry.yml][].

-Please make sure that your project names and descriptions follow our [marketing guidelines][] and are in line with the Linux Foundation’s branding and [trademark usage guidelines][].
+Make sure that your project names and descriptions follow our [marketing guidelines][] and are in line with the Linux Foundation’s branding and [trademark usage guidelines][].